-The study assesses SADC current infrastructure provision and capacity, where information is available.
+The study assessed SADC current infrastructure provision and capacity, where information is available.
 This baseline position was then assessed against the growth scenarios in Part 2 Infrastructure Delivery Plan and tested with stakeholders.
-Where possible, the study provides infrastructure baselines capacity information at a parish, settlement or development specific scale.
+Where possible, the study provided infrastructure baselines capacity information at a parish, settlement or development specific scale.

-Identifying Proposed / Planned Infrastructure Projects
+4.1.3 Identifying Proposed / Planned Infrastructure Projects

 Through the review of existing infrastructure evidence and strategies, an initial infrastructure project list has been identified of planned / proposed projects across SADC.
-This provides an initial draft of the Infrastructure Delivery Schedule which informed stakeholder engagement in Part 2 and will inform future engagement in Part 3 of the Infrastructure Delivery Plan methodology (below).
+This provided an initial draft of the Infrastructure Delivery Schedule which informed stakeholder engagement in Part 2 and will inform future engagement in Part 3 of the Infrastructure Delivery Plan methodology (below).

-Part 2: Draft Infrastructure Delivery Plan
+4.2 Part 2: Draft Infrastructure Delivery Plan